Rhetos/LightDMS/Readme.md

 1. Enable FileStream on the test SQL Server instance - SQL Server Configuration Manager [Steps](https://msdn.microsoft.com/en-us/library/cc645923.aspx)

-2. Configure test settings in [test-config.json](.\test-config.json).
+2. Create and configure test settings file `.\test-config.json`, with the following content.
+   Enter two database names that do not already exist on the test SQL Server.
-   The test script will create and configure two test databases from this configuration, if not created already.
+   The test script will create and configure this two databases from the configuration file, if not created already.
+   Note: **remove comments** from the created 'test-config.json' file.

     ```js
     {